w3c/wcag-act-rules/content/link-alone-descriptive-aizyf1.md

 ## Assumptions

 - This rule assumes that the purpose of the link is not ambiguous to users in general when seen in context on the web page, which is the exception mentioned in [Success Criterion 2.4.9 Link Purpose (Link Only)][sc249].
 If the link is ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the link out of context.
-- This rule assumes that all elements with the [semantic role][] of ['link'][link] are used as links.
+- This rule assumes that all [semantic][semantic role] `link` elements are used as links.
 An element marked up as a link, but that does not behave as a link would not fail [Success Criterion 2.4.9 Link Purpose (Link Only)][sc249].
 - This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

 ## Accessibility Support

 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
-Depending on this, some elements can have a [semantic role][] of `link` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.
+Depending on this, some [semantic][semantic role] `link` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue.

 ## Background